Zen4All-nl/Zen-Cart-Structured-Data-using-Json/README.md

 after copying the files you need to edit them for some aditional info:
 - structured_data_organisation.php -> line 20 through 24: here you can add your languages and you social media profiles
 - structured_data_organisation.php -> open and edit all the info

+In a not to distant futere I want to add some database constants to controll all edits.
+This is the minimal required info in the files for Google.
+You can add a lot more data if you like